Cody Thomas: Los Angeles Dodgers

-Thomas was selected by the Los Angeles Dodgers in the 13th round of the 2016 MLB Draft.
+The Los Angeles Dodgers selected Thomas in the 13th round of the 2016 MLB Draft.
 He signed with the Dodgers and made his professional debut with the Arizona League Dodgers.
 After seven games he was promoted to the Ogden Raptors.
-Thomas was awarded the Joe Bauman Home Run Award for finishing the 2016 season with 19 home runs among short season A and rookie ball players.
-On August 3, 2017 Thomas set Great Lake Loons' single-game records in homers (3), RBIs (7) and total bases (12).
-In the same game, both Cody & teammate Carlos Rincon also hit back to back HR's twice in the same inning which has only been done one other time in the history of professional baseball (Boone/Cameron, Mariners 2002).
+Thomas was awarded the Joe Bauman Home Run Award for finishing the 2016 season with 19 home runs among short-season A and rookie ball players.
+On August 3, 2017, Thomas set Great Lake Loons' single-game records with 3 homers, 7 RBIs, and 12 total bases.
+In the same game, Thomas and teammate Carlos Rincon both hit back to back home runs twice in the same inning, which only happened one other time in the history of professional baseball, by Bret Boone and Mike Cameron of the Seattle Mariners in 2002.